 A sequence of islands with houseboats and floating gardens forms a promenade around the building.
 On the ground floor there is a varied program with a central lobby, a sailing school, watersports center and a restaurant with a large terrace.

 The housing program provides 360 apartments for different target groups, income levels and age categories.
 All homes can be accessed through the central courtyard.
 The ground floor boasts special float-in and watersports apartments with a double relationship with the water.
 On the other floors there is a rich diversity of housing typologies.
 Premium apartments with luxurious outdoor spaces and a view over the water are located at the top-end of the cantilever, next to the large stepped terraces.
 On the upper floors, there are large duplex penthouses with a front garden opening towards the sunny courtyard.

 Sluishuis has an energy performance coefficient (EPC) of 0.00.
 The heating demand of the building has been minimized by combining excellent insulation techniques, triple glazing, heat recovery of the ventilation systems and waste water collection.
 The energy consumption is further reduced by the application of energy-efficient city heating and heat pumps for hot water and cooling.
 The remaining energy consumption for heating, heat pumps, ventilation and LED lighting is fully compensated for by approximately 2.200m² of solar panels.

-new way of living on the water — with new housing typologies, well outdoor space and a breathtaking perspective over the IJ river.
-With its iconic architecture and programmatic implementation Sluishuis is a great socio-cultural added value for IJburg.
+Sluishuis offers a new way of living on the water — with new housing typologies, good outdoor space and a breathtaking perspective over the IJ lake.
+With its iconic architecture, public walking route and quality spaces where residents and visitors meet each other, Sluishuis will be a cornerstone for Amsterdam IJburg.